matondojoao/sattiyas-api/README.md

 </h1>

 <p align="justify">
-Built on Laravel, Essence Shop API empowers your e-commerce platform with essential modules such as Products, Categories, Product Images, and Authentication.
+Built on Laravel, Essence Shop API empowers your e-commerce platform with essential modules such as Products, Orders, Payments, and Authentication.

-**Authentication:** Essence Shop utilizes Sanctum for secure authentication.
-For testing in Postman, refer to the [API Documentation](https://laravel.com/docs/9.x/sanctum#main-content) on how to authenticate using Sanctum.

 **Payments:** Essence Shop integrates with Stripe for processing payments.
 Check out the [Stripe PHP GitHub repository](https://github.com/stripe/stripe-php) for more details on payment processing with Stripe.